EtiTheSpirit/ThreeRingsSharp/.github/ISSUE_TEMPLATE/report-a-conversion-error.md

 - This page!
 Search for your issue first and see if it hasn't been sent by someone else yet.
 - Next Update Plans at https://github.com/EtiTheSpirit/ThreeRingsSharp/projects/3?fullscreen=true

+Ensure ...
+- You are reporting an issue **that you noticed in your 3D modeling software.** If the error is in ThreeRingsSharp itself, use the "Report a Bug" option.

 Is your feature listed here?
 If it is, please do not submit this feature request.
 #############################################################################